TrueBlocks/trueblocks-core/src/other/install/INSTALL.md

    > make
    > (sudo) make install

 The installation installs the QuickBlocks command line tools in the folder /usr/local/qblocks/bin.
-You may wish to add this path to your ${PATH} enviorment variable.
+You may wish to add this path to your ${PATH} environment variable.

 ***
 ## After Building...on To the Samples

-After you're done building and installing the library and tools, you may wish to try your hand at building some QuickBlocks applicaitons or tools.
+After you're done building and installing the library and tools, you may wish to try your hand at building some QuickBlocks applications or tools.
 We've provided a number of simple samples to help you get started.
 Please follow [this link](../../samples/README.md).